-Creates a new measurement entry in the measurements attribute that uses the provided function to compute the measurement.
+Creates a new measurement entry in the measurements attribute that uses the provided function to compute the measurement given a subset of the constants, coordinates, speeds, other measurements, and time.

-- name (string) This must be a valid Python variable name and it should not clash with any names in the constants or coordinates dictionary. - func (function) This function must only have existing parameter, coordinate, or measurement names in the function signature.
-These can be a subset of the available choices and any order is permitted.
-The function must be able to operate on arrays, i.e. use NumPy vectorized functions inside.
-It should return a single variable, scalar or array, that gives the values of the measurement.
+- name (string) This must be a valid Python variable name and it should not clash with any names in the constants, coordinates, or speeds dictionary.
+This string can be different that the function name. - func (function) This function must only have existing constant, coordinate, speed, or measurement names, and/or the special name "time" in the function signature.
+These can be a subset of the available choices in constants, coordinates, speeds, measurements and any order in the signature is permitted.
+The function must be able to operate on both inputs that are a collection of floats or a collection of equal length 1D NumPy arrays and floats, i.e. the function must be vectorized.
+So be sure to use NumPy vectorized functions inside your function, i.e. numpy.sin() instead of math.sin().
+The measurement function you create should return a item, either a scalar or array, that gives the values of the measurement.